By Ben Proudley

-I had one installed on my 2005 GMC Sierra 2500HD, with a 6.6 liter Duramax diesel and a five speed Allison automatic transmission and the added stopping power is unreal.
+I installed a PRXB Kit on my 2005 GMC Sierra 2500HD, with a 6.6 liter Duramax diesel and a five speed Allison automatic transmission and the added stopping power is unreal.
 This isn’t a standard exhaust brake that only works at high RPM, the new Pacbrake works as well at 1200 RPM as it does at 2500 RPM.

 I frequently pull a 14 foot enclosed trailer with three quads inside and another quad in the truck box.
 The Pacbrake has cut my stopping distance in half and will all but bring my truck to a dead stop on grades as much as 9%.
 I also pull a thirty-foot toy hauler and this is where I have noticed the greatest benefit.
 I used to find stopping all the weight of the trailer a little tense at times in the city.
 Not now, the Pacbrake’s instant repsonse is unreal.
 Add the transmission brake that the Allison already has and the one-two punch is very impressive.